James4Ever0/notes/vnc recording, gui recording, terminal recording,.md

 ---

 record raw tcp data of vnc and parse results, so we can get the keyboard and mouse events

+we can use websocketify to record tcp data

 ---